Janpot/i18n-test/README.md

 # WooRank i18n experiment

-Precompiles our message formats (sprintf) to react components.
+Precompiles our messages format (sprintf) to react components.
-Use webpack aliasing to create multiple bundles for each locale.
+Uses webpack aliases to create multiple bundles, one for each locale.
-Renders fragments will be used in react 16.
-On lower version it will automatically wrap with a `<span>`

 ## How it works: